paultopia/conlaw_casebook/spring-2022-iteration/17-nfib.md

     ance, they often will not be able to pay for it.
-Because state and federal laws nonetheless require hospitals to provide a certain degree of care to individuals without regard to their ability to pay, see, e.g.,
+Because state and federal laws nonetheless require hospitals to provide a certain degree of care to individuals without regard to their ability to pay, hospitals end up receiving compensation for only a portion of the services they pro- vide.

-42 U.S. C

-    . §1395dd;
-    Fla.
-Stat.
-Ann. §395.1041, hospitals end up receiving compensation for only a portion of the services they pro- vide.
 To recoup the losses, hospitals pass on the cost to insurers through higher rates, and insurers, in turn, pass